 CHIANTI CLASSICO GRAN SELEZIONE BADIA A PASSIGNANO ANTINORI 2013 - Terrific Chianti with a bold character ideal for a beef steak alla Fiorentina!

 BRUNELLO DI MONTALCINO BIONDI SANTI 2013 - this is the wine for special occasions: my first choice when I need to celebrate something very important!
 This Brunello is the Limousine of the wines for the Florentine steak: bold, and rich in history!

 - 1 tbsp cooking salt

-Let the steak rest in a warm place (e.g. an oven previously heated then turned off) for about 10-15 minutes.
-This way the fiber of the meat will relax themselves redistributing the juices and retaining the flavors into the steak.
+- Let the steak rest in a warm place (e.g. an oven previously heated then turned off) for about 10-15 minutes: in this way, the fiber of the meat will relax themselves redistributing the juices and retaining the flavors into the steak.

 - Serve the Florentine Steak after sprinkling it with cooking salt and prepare yourself for a huge meal!